Interesting facts about Romania That Will Blow Your Mind

 Romania is a perfect destination to relax

 Romania has one of the most remarkable networks of spa resorts in all Europe.
-One third of the continent’s thermal and mineral waters are located there!
+One-third of the continent’s thermal and mineral waters are located there!

-Here’s another interesting facts about Romania.
+Here are other interesting facts about Romania.
 You can stay in castles for very affordable rates.
 We’ve found a few of the best ones for you.

-Looking like it’s right out of a movie, the Hunter Prince Castle & Dracula Hotel in Turda provides stylish accommodation and air conditioned rooms.
+Looking like it’s right out of a movie, the Hunter Prince Castle & Dracula Hotel in Turda provides stylish accommodation and air-conditioned rooms.
 To find out more about this great place to stay, click here. -> Hunter Prince Castle & Dracula Hotel

 With easy access to Humor Monastery, the Castle Apartment Manastirea Humorului is the perfect getaway.
-It has the a kitchen and dining room, so it’s especially good if you want to cook your own food.
+It has a kitchen and dining room, so it’s especially good if you want to cook your own food.
 It’s also within driving distance of Frasin and Gura Humorului.
 To find out more about this apartment, click here. -> Castle Apartment Manastirea Humorului

 Okay, this is not a real castle, but it’s built to resemble Dracula’s Castle.
 To find out more about it, click here.
 Hotel Castle Dracula